jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Config.md

 You can access *Settings* from both modules *Charts* and *Research* and check them, but in this release of Enigma, you can not change anything.

 Select the menu option **General - Settings**.
 You will see a window with information about the location of several files.
+The location depends on the work folder you defined during the first tie you started this version of Enigma.

 - **Data files**.
 This folder contains the data files you imported.

 - The location of **Projects**.
 All projects will have a sub folder with the name of the project.
 These sub folders contain all data that is generated for this project.

-- Enigma does not yet use **Exported files**.
-In the future, it will contain the results of exporting data.

 - Enigma writes remarks to **Log files**.
 In case of an error, these log files will be helpful.

-- The folder **Database** contains database for calculated charts and other relevant data.

-- The **Documentation** includes HTML and PDF versions of the User Manual, Installation Manual, Release Notes and Programmers Manual.